FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2020Fall/images/horoscope.png?raw=true"  width="250"/>

 Make a paper display for your project that communicates the state of the Pi and a sensor.
-Ideally you should design it so that you can slide the breadboard out to work on the circuit or programming, and then slide it back in and reattach a few wires to be back in operation.
+Ideally you should design it so that you can slide the Pi out to work on the circuit or programming, and then slide it back in and reattach a few wires to be back in operation.

 **a.
 Make a video of your paper display in action.**